wbcolon/xPlay/README.md

 The Rotel widget allows to control a Rotel A12 or A14 amp via a network connection.
 The volume can be adjusted (maximum of 60) and the input can be selected.
 The values for bass and treble can be adjusted (from -10 to +10) as well as the balance (from -5 to +5).

+#### Visualization

+A music visualization based on projectM is available and can be activated via the *Visualization* entry of the *Music View* sub menu.
+The visualization (when activated) is displayed whenever the the music player is playing and the artist info view is currently not activated.
+The visualization (when displayed) reverts to the artist, album and track view whenever the music player pauses or stops.
+A right-click on the visualization opens a popup menu that allows selecting a projectM preset.
+A double-click will display the name of the currently selected preset.

 #### Selectors and Filters